moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_bi_tools/powerbi/index.md

 # Power BI

-In this guide, you will learn how to integrate a data product with Power BI and activate it to build rich, interactive dashboards.
+In this guide, you will learn how to integrate a Data Product with Power BI and activate it to build rich, interactive dashboards.

-## Scenario

-Imagine you are part of the sales team at a growing retail company, and you need to analyze sales data to track performance trends, monitor regional sales distribution, and identify product affinities.
-By integrating your sales data product into Power BI, you can create interactive dashboards that allow you to dive deep into metrics, explore relationships, and make actionable business decisions.

 ### **Step 1: Navigate to the BI Sync Option**